Chocolate Macarons

 • Vanilla Paste: Adds flavor to the macarons.
 Vanilla bean paste is preferred over extract for its more intense and pure vanilla flavor and the specks of real vanilla bean; also will not add excess liquid to the batter.

-• Gel Paste Food Color: Provides concentrated color to the macaron shells without adding excess liquid, which could affect the consistency of the batter.
+• Gel Paste Food Color: Provides concentrated color to the macaron shells without adding excess liquid.

 • Chocolate Ganache: A rich and creamy filling made from chocolate and cream, ganache adds intense chocolate flavor to the macarons (not pictured).